open-craft/xblock-poll/README.md

 ![Markdown mixed with HTML](doc_img/mixed_markdown.png)

-...Would yield this when rendered:
+...
+Would yield this when rendered:

 ![Rendered Markdown mixed with HTML](doc_img/mixed_markdown_render.png)

 The following fields are customizable with [Markdown](http://daringfireball.net/projects/markdown/syntax) and custom HTML on Polls:

-* Question
+- Question
-* Feedback
+- Feedback
-* Answers
+- Answers

 The following fields are customizable with Markdown and custom HTML on Surveys:

-* Feedback
+- Feedback
-* Questions
+- Questions

 You may add another answer (or question, if creating a survey) by clicking the add links at the bottom of the form: